espressif/esp-now/README.md

 1. **Quick Response**: After power-on, the devices can transmit data and control other paired devices directly without any wireless connection, and the response speed is in milliseconds.
 2. **Good Compatibility**: When the device connects to a router or works as a hotpot, it can also realize a fast and stable communication by ESP-NOW.
 And the device can keep stable connection through ESP-NOW even if the router is faulty or the network is unstable.
 3. **Long-distance Communication**: ESP-NOW supports long-distance communication.
-It can be applied to outdoor scenes and can keep stable connection even the devices are seperated by walls even floors.
+It can be applied to outdoor scenes and can keep stable connection even the devices are separated by walls even floors.
 4. **Multi-hop Control**: The multi-hop control of devices can be realized by ESP-NOW.
 Hundreds of devices can be controlled through unicast, broadcast and group control.

 ### Provision